 The countries with the fastest internet in the world have been announced for the year.
 Read our insights and browse the rankings below

 If you’re one of the millions of people working in a remote job or pursuing a career as a digital nomad, then internet speed is one of the important factors in your choice of destination.
+A slow connection affects not only your ability to work from home but also your entertainment options.
+While there are ways to speed up your internet, essentially it comes down to the internet service provider (ISP) in your country.

 10 Countries with the fastest internet